Balancing Work and Size with Bounded Buffers: Buffer Management with SRPT-based Priorities

 The idea is to redistribute mapped bytes by step A2 between different $\PO$ packets.
 Let $N=\lceil\frac{B-2L+1}{2L-1}\rceil$.
 We consider an updated version of step A2 and now to each $\PO$ packet can be mapped at most $\frac{2L-1}{N}$ value by step A2.
 The mapping routine is unchanged during the transmission phase and now it operates on $M^O_t$ in the following way.
-Denote by $M^O_t$ at time $t$ an ordered set of values of processing cycles of no-type 1 $OPT$ packets that are not mapped by the step A2 as defined below.
-Observe that now we exclude from the future consideration by step A1 all $OPT$ packets that are mapped by step A2 even before its $\PO$ mates are transmitted.
+Denote by $M^O_t$ at time $t$ an ordered set of values of processing cycles of no-type 1 $\OPT$ packets that are not mapped by the step A2 as defined below.
+Observe that now we exclude from the future consideration by step A1 all $\OPT$ packets that are mapped by step A2 even before its $\PO$ mates are transmitted.
 The definition of block, representative, $R_t$ and $M^P_t$ remain unchanged.
 During the arrival of a packet $p$ at time $t$, steps A0 and A1 remain unchanged.
 Next, we define the changed or new steps.

-\begin{enumerate} \item [A2] If prior to time $t$ there are no bytes mapped by step A2 and after the application of $t$-th step A1 there are still $Y$ unmapped $OPT$ bytes then each $j$-th portion of $\frac{Y}{N}$ unmapped bytes by step A1 map to $\PO$ packet whose mapped block contains $(j-1)(2L-1)+1$-th byte $x$, $1\leq j\leq N$.
-We say that such byte $x$ ``defines'' a mapping of this portion of still unmapped bytes.
+\begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,listparindent=0pt,itemindent=0pt] \item [\bf A2] If prior to $t$ there are no bytes mapped by step A2 and after the $t$-th A1 step there are still $Y$ unmapped $\OPT$ bytes then a $j$-th portion of $\frac{Y}{N}$ bytes unmapped by step A1 map to $\PO$ packet whose mapped block contains the $((j-1)(2L-1)+1)$-st byte $x$, $1\leq j\leq N$.
+We say that $x$ ``defines'' a mapping of this portion of still unmapped bytes.
 Let $Y$ be the overall length mapped by step A2 prior to time $t$ and still there are $Y_0$ unmapped bytes after applying step A1 during time $t$.
-Let the mapping of the $Y$-th byte that is assigned by step A2 be the $l$-th byte in the $OPT$ buffer.
-Map each $j$-th portion of $\frac{Y_0}{N}$ still unmapped by step A1 byte to $\PO$ packet whose mapped block contains $j(2L-1)+l+1$-th byte, $1\leq j\leq N$.
-Observe that both these bytes can be remapped to the other $\PO$ packet during the \emph{ $(O,j)$-mapping-shift }. \item [A3] Any unmapped value by Steps A1 and A2 are assigned to the HOL $\PO$ packet.
-We are to show that step A3 is never applied and is required only for completeness. \end{enumerate}
+Let the mapping of the $Y$-th byte assigned by step A2 be the $l$-th byte in the $\OPT$ buffer.
+Map each $j$-th portion of $\frac{Y_0}{N}$ still unmapped by step A1 byte to $\PO$ packet whose mapped block contains the $(j(2L-1)+l+1)$-st byte, $1\leq j\leq N$.
+Observe that both these bytes can be remapped to the other $\PO$ packet during the \emph{ $(O,j)$-mapping-shift }. \item [\bf A3] Values unmapped by steps A1 and A2 are assigned to the HOL $\PO$ packet.
+We will show that step A3 is never applied and is required only for completeness. \end{itemize}

-The mapping is feasible since during arrivals the $\PO$ buffer contains at least one packet and any value that is unmapped by Steps A1 and A2 is assigned by step A3 to the HOL $\PO$ packet.
-The Claim~\ref{c:block_size} remains the same.